swm93/rgb-led/README.md

 I chose to use [Round Type, FULL COLOR LED lamp BL-L515](http://www.adafruit.com/product/159) from Adafruit, and 330Ω, 180Ω, and 120Ω resistors purchased from Amazon.

 It is assumed that GPIO pins 11, 13, and 15 will be used for the red, green, and blue pins, respectively, of the LED.
-In order to change these pin numbers, refer to the 'JSON Settings' section of this document.
+In order to change these pin numbers, refer to the ['JSON Settings: pins'](#pins) section of this document.

 ### Schematic
 ![Schematic](https://raw.githubusercontent.com/swm93/rgb-led/master/images/schematic.png)